elucian/bee/syntax/control.md

 | patch | catch errors with specific code or code range
 | cover | catch all other errors not fixed by a patch
 | done  | finalize a trial block
+| all   | check a
+| pass  | end trial block succesfully
+| fail  | end trial block with failure (default error)
+| raise | end trial block with specified exception
+| retry | repeat trial block

 **pattern:**
 ```
 ** a complex trial  with patch
-trial
+trial [all | first]
+  //trial initialization (cases may be missing)
     ...
-  skip if condition; //jump to the end
+  case condition1 do
     ...
-  stop if condition; //force stop
+    pass if passCondition;   //optional end trial
+  case condition2 do
     ...
-  fail if condition; //create exception
+    fail if failCondition;   //optional create exception
+  default // trial rule
+    ...
+    raise @error if otherCondition; //optional rize error
 patch code do
   ** handler1
   ...
-  skip; //optional
+  retry; //optional repeat the trial
-patch (domain) do
+patch (code,code) do
   ** handler2
   ...
-  stop; //optional
+  pass; //optional stop the trial
 cover
   ** cover all other errors
   ...
   raise @error if condition; //propagate last error
 final
   ** finalization statement (executed before leaving)
-  ** not executed when skip but: fail, raise or stop will
+  ** not executed when loop but: fail, raise or stop will
   print "final error:" + @error.code if @error.code > 0;
-done or loop;
+done;
 ```

 **Note:**